Skip to content

 An SRM system helps manufacturers identify and manage risks within their supply chains.
 By tracking supplier performance and monitoring external factors such as market conditions or geopolitical risks, the system can alert manufacturers to potential issues.
 This proactive approach allows manufacturers to mitigate risks before they affect production, ensuring continuity and reducing the likelihood of costly disruptions.

-5. Supplier Segmentation and Prioritization
+5. Supplier Segmentation & Prioritization

 Not all suppliers are equally critical to a manufacturer’s operations.
 An SRM system enables manufacturers to segment their suppliers based on factors like strategic importance, spend, and performance.
 This allows companies to prioritize their resources and efforts on the most critical suppliers, ensuring that key relationships are nurtured and optimized for maximum benefit.

-6. Automated Processes and Workflows
+6. Automated Processes & Workflows

 An SRM system automates many of the manual tasks involved in supplier management, such as corrective actions, supplier onboarding, and performance tracking.
 Automation reduces the administrative burden on staff, minimizes the potential for errors, and speeds up processes, leading to greater efficiency and cost savings.